pbs2124/MISOAD1/README.md

     $ node app.js

 Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.
 As you enter your name, watch the Users list (on the left) update.
 Once you press Enter or Send, the message is shared with all connected clients.

+## TODO

+1)  Add Projection feature to all the GET requests
+2)  Proper Error Handling
+3)  POST Requests for all resources
+4)  PUT for relational resources
+5)  Filter feature for all GET Collection requests